MiguelHigueraDev/t2d-revamped/README.md

 ### Credits:

-This application is inspired by [twitchToDiscordBot](https://github.com/iSlammedMyKindle/twitchToDiscordBot) so I have to thank iSlammedMyKindle for many of the ideas.
+This application was inspired by [twitchToDiscordBot](https://github.com/iSlammedMyKindle/twitchToDiscordBot) so I have to thank iSlammedMyKindle for many of the ideas.
 This is just a way for me to improve on the original project by adding new features.
 Instead of just forking the project, I decided to start from scratch to learn more things.

-The OAuth server implementation used in this software is heavily based on [his OAuth implementation](https://github.com/iSlammedMyKindle/kindle-twitch-oauth) (not just an inspiration).
+The OAuth server implementation used in this software was heavily based on [his OAuth implementation](https://github.com/iSlammedMyKindle/kindle-twitch-oauth) (not just an inspiration).